samerfarida/secure-bash-macos-ebook/ebook/part3_real_world_projects/15_inventory_asset_management.md

 Integrate this logic into MDM scripts or CI/CD pipelines.
 Combine with application version checks to ensure prerequisites are met before pushing updates.

-## Section 5 – Automating Inventory Collection with launchd
+## 15.5 Automating Inventory Collection with launchd

 LaunchDaemons run with root privileges and must be placed in `/Library/LaunchDaemons` for system-wide jobs.
 User-level tasks should instead use `~/Library/LaunchAgents`.